meltyfruits/Racelogic-VBOX-LapTimer/README.md

 # <p align="center">VBOX LapTimer (RACELOGIC) SimHub Dashboard</p>
-## <p align="center">VBOX LapTimer, aka Racelogic, replica dashboard for SimHub</p>
+## <p align="center">VBOX LapTimer replica dashboard for SimHub</p>
 <p align="center"><img src="https://github.com/meltyfruits/SimHub-VBOX-LapTimer/blob/main/VBOX%20LapTimer%20(Racelogic).djson.png?raw=true" alt="menuscreen"/></p>

-A detailed replica of VBOX Motorsport's LapTimer device, otherwise known as a Racelogic, for SimHub.
+A detailed replica of VBOX Motorsport's LapTimer device, sometimes referred to as a Racelogic, for SimHub.
 To the extent that is possible and reasonable, all display modes of the device are available, including customizable settings such as decimal places, speed unit, inverted screen, and more.
 The full list of features including how to use the dashboard are below.

 ***Please be sure to read the documentation as there are quite a few settings that impact each display mode.***